 - Join a community: Connect with people who share your interest in documenting experiences.
 It’ll open up new perspectives.

 - Embrace imperfection: Journaling doesn’t have to be perfect or structured.
-Embrace the emotions, messiness, and errors.
+Embrace the messiness and errors.

 By following these tips, your journaling practice will help you discover yourself and the world.
 Allow yourself to wholly embrace this journey, knowing that each entry brings you closer to understanding.